In Pakistan, ancient and modern justice collide

 Many people prefer their quick and often rough justice because the formal legal system is cumbersome and corrupt, with cases taking years to be concluded.

-In most of the country, jirgas are tolerated but not recognized by the formal courts.
+In most of the country, jirgas are tolerated but not recognised by the formal courts.
 Decisions are not legally binding, but are usually enforced by the village.

 But in the mountainous tribal regions along the Afghan border, home to millions of Pakistanis, there are no courts and police.
 Jirgas are the only justice system, and if convened according to the law governing the region, their decisions are legally binding.